livewires/you-win/sheets/Jump.md

 We're going to make a _Doodle Jump_ clone!

-The game is a game about bouncing on platforms to get higher and higher...forever.
+The game is about bouncing on platforms to get higher and higher...forever.
 Your score is based on how high you can jump.
 You'll tilt the phone left and right to control the game.

 ## Starting out